hayes/pothos/docs/guide/writing-plugins.md

 - `onInputFieldConfig`: Invoked for each InputObject field, or field argument, with the config object describing the field.
 - `onEnumValueConfig`: Invoked for each value in an enum
+- `beforeBuild`: Invoked before building schemas, last chance to add new types or fields.
 - `afterBuild`: Invoked with the fully built Schema.
 - `wrapResolve`: Invoked when creating the resolver for each field
 - `wrapSubscribe`: Invoked for each field in the `Subscriptions` object.
 - `wrapResolveType`: Invoked for each Union and Interface.

-Each of the lifecycle methods above expect a return value that matches their first argument (either a config object, or the resolve/subscribe/resolveType function).
+Each of the lifecycle methods above (except `beforeBuild`) expect a return value that matches their first argument (either a config object, or the resolve/subscribe/resolveType function).
 If your plugin does not need to modify these values, it can simple return the value that was passed in.
 When your plugin does need to change one of the config values, you should return a copy of the config object with your modifications, rather than modifying the config object that was passed in.
 This can be done by either using `Object.assign`, or spreading the original config into a new object `{...originalConfig, newProp: newValue }`.

 Each config object will have the properties expected by the GraphQL for creating the types or fields